 DD: It’s a pretty good idea.
 I like that.

 During AEP, where I derive probably 60% of my business, I have a booth at a local grocery store.
-It wasn’t the best advertising potential.
-It was the store that nobody wanted, out in the country.
-I took it, but I really didn’t want it.
 And it’s turned out to be a goldmine.
-I literally sit there two days a week for about five hours and I will have customers just come and talk to me.

 And you’re going to think, “People, don’t buy Medicare at the grocery store.”
 I get most of my business there and every now and then they’ll tell me, “Hey it’s too loud, can you come by my house.”
 “Great, I’ll be there as soon as I get done,” but working a grocery store is great.

-Also, depending on how you have your book of business managed or your CRM, your management system, do a search for people that are 64 and find out which ones are turning 65 in the next three months and work that book.
-Once you get appointed with a carrier, they have a marketing department.
+Also, depending on how you have your book of business managed or your CRM, your management system, do a search for people that are 64 and find out which ones are turning 65 in the next three months.

-I know United will give you a letter that you can send your book of business.
-It’s already prefilled.
-They’ll have your name on it, they’ll print it and all you’ve got to do is put, “Dear David,” and you can send those out to every insured person that you have in your book of business.
+I know Unitedhealthcare provides a letter agents can send to your book of business.
+They’ll have your name on it, print it, and all you’ve got to do is put, “Dear David,” and you can send those out to your clients.

 Finding Leads On A Tight Budget

-DD: So let’s focus on the agent that’s interested in selling Medicare Advantage.
-They like everything they’ve heard about the opportunity, but they just don’t have money and maybe they don’t have experience either as far as a book of business, but they definitely don’t have the money to market for Medicare Advantage.
+DD: Let’s focus on the agent that’s interested in selling Medicare Advantage.
+They like everything they’ve heard about the opportunity, but they just don’t have money or book of business.

 Can you detail any kind of free lead opportunities to market for Medicare Advantage, like referral relationships or maybe incentives from the companies?
 What options are available for agents who are in this situation?